agilepro/software-craftsmanship/docs/Error Handling/Implementation/never-convert-exception-to-string.md

+---
+  title: Converting to String
+---
-#  #25 Never Convert Exception to String before Display Time
+#  Never Convert Exception to String before Display Time

 Proper handling of exceptions means that you keep it as an Exception object through all processes, particularly wrapping with another exception.
 A common error I see programmers doing is to convert the Exception to a String and use that as part of a new Exception for rethrowing.
 Don’t do this.
 Preserve the Exception as an object until you are ready to display it to the user.